 Like seals, penguins spend most of their lives in the water where their powerful paddles muscles allow them to reach speeds of up to 25 mph!
 Sleek, quick and fluid in the water, penguins on land are a sharp contrast to this, waddling and flapping about.

-Out of the 17 species of penguins found world-wide, only 7 are found in Antarctica.
-The 6 species are Adélies, Gentoos, Chinstraps, Macaronis, Rockhoppers, kings and, the most famous of all, Emperor penguins.
+Out of the 17 species of penguins found world-wide, only 8 are found in Antarctica and the sub-Antarctic region.
+The 8 species are Adélies, Gentoos, Chinstraps, Macaronis, Rockhoppers, kings, magellanic and, the most famous of all, Emperor penguins.
 Penguins either feed on krill or small fish and, although very shortsighted on land, penguins have exceptional vision under water.

 One of the most fascinating and popular animals in Antarctica, whales are the stars of the deep.
 Their colossal size mixed with their elusive nature, only serves to build our interest around these creatures.